What is SafeStrength®?

 Well…yes, and no. A 45-minute jog on a treadmill will use up about 60 calories.
 Even though the treadmill readout will say 300 calories expended, you would have burned 240 of them just doing nothing!
 That’s because of your muscle mass –three pounds of lean muscle will burn about 333 calories a day at your basal (resting) rate.
 This is why our objective is to assist you in building lean muscle.
 The more lean muscle you have, the more efficiently you’ll burn up those calories.

-Is slow motion high intensity strength training safe for people over age 60?
+Is slow-motion high-intensity strength training safe for people over age 60?

-Not only is it safe, strength training is really the only way to reverse the loss of muscle mass that begins to occur after age 35.
+Not only is it safe, strength training is the only way to reverse the loss of muscle mass that begins to occur after age 35.
 Loss of muscle (Sarcopenia) is the number one debilitating factor in our society.
 Without strength training, the human body loses approximately 1% of its’ total muscle tissue every year after age 35.

-Some simple math tells us that without strength training, by age 70 a person has lost a significant amount of muscle tissue, resulting in the use of walkers, wheelchairs, and assisted living situations.
-This is unnecessary if the proper strength training regimen is started – and muscle tissue can be strengthened and re-built at almost any age.
+This is unnecessary if the proper strength training regimen is started – and muscle tissue can be strengthened and rebuilt at almost any age.
 It is never too late to start!